 Are you craving that sweet caramel goodness of the perfect caramel sauce.
 Make perfect homemade caramel sauce in less than 15 minutes.

-This caramel sauce is perfect on ice cream or served with apples.
-Homemade caramel sauce tastes so much better than the store-bought stuff.
+This easy to make caramel is perfect on ice cream or served with apples.
+This homemade recipe tastes so much better than the store-bought stuff.
 Give it a try and you will never go back to buying caramel sauce in a jar again.

 Caramel Sauce is a Fall Dessert Must Have.